mmgxa/E2A7_1/README.md

 As required by the instructions, only the .txt files in the zip have been used (unlike previously where the `pytreebank` module was used).

+## Explanation of Files

+**`sentiment_labels.txt`:** This file contains the mapping of phrase ids (not the phrases) to the sentiments.
+The `pd.cut` method was used to categorize them into 5 discrete classes.
+The 'sentiments' are henceforth referred as 'labels'

+**`datasetSentences.txt`:** This file contains the sentences without any sentiments

+**`dictionary.txt`:** This file contains the mapping of phrases to their sentiments.
+After this file is loaded, the phrases are mapped to the sentences, followed by mapping to the (discrete) labels.

+**`datasetSplit.txt`:** This file contains the splitting of the dataset into train/test/dev set.
+Since we are only required to have a train/test split, this file is NOT used

+Using regular expressions, the sentences are 'cleaned'.
+Only these cleaned sentences and their labels are retained and other columns are dropped

+The final dataset has 11286 samples.

+## Data Split
+The data is split into train/test  sets using a 70/30 ratio.

 ## Model
 Almost the same model as presented in the orginal notebooks was used.